You and Idol Pretty Cure

 You and Idol Pretty Cure (Note: Official name You and Idol Precure♪.) (キミとアイドルプリキュア♪, Kimi to Aidoru Purikyua♪), (Note: "You and Idol" is a pun on the phrase "You and I" and "Idol", alluding to the series' main motif of idols.) stylized as You and Idol Precure♪, is a Japanese anime television series produced by Toei Animation and the twenty-second installment in the Pretty Cure franchise.
-Directed by Chiaki Kon, with series composition by Yōichi Katō, character designs by Miho Sugimoto and music by Erika Fukusawa and Misaki Umase, it premiered on ABC Television, TV Asahi, and other ANN stations on February 2, 2025, succeeding Wonderful Pretty Cure!s timeslot.
+Directed by Chiaki Kon, with series composition by Yōichi Katō, character designs by Miho Sugimoto and music by Erika Fukusawa and Misaki Umase, it premiered on ABC Television, TV Asahi, and other ANN stations on February 2, 2025, to January 25, 2026, succeeding Wonderful Pretty Cure!s timeslot, and was succeeded by Star Detective Precure!.
 It is the third series in the franchise to have music and singing as its main theme after Suite PreCure and Star Twinkle PreCure, respectively, with its main motif being idols.

 Story

 Uta Sakura is a second-year middle-school student who lives in Hanamichi Town and loves to sing.
 One day, while walking with her dog Kyutarou, she discovers a peach-like object floating down the river and meets Purirun, a fairy who has come to Earth in search of the legendary warriors called the Idol Pretty Cure.
 Purirun's homeland, KirakiLand, was attacked by Team Chokkiri and their leader, Darkine, who plunged it into darkness and aim to steal people's Kirakira.
 Uta's resolve to make it shine, even in the darkness, grants her the magical items Pretty Cure Ribbon and Idol Heart Brooch, allowing her to transform into Cure Idol.
-Along with her classmates, Nana Aokaze and Kokoro Shigure, who become Cure Wink and Cure Kyun-Kyun, and later Purirun and Meroron, who become Cure Zukyoon and Cure Kiss, respectively, they battle against Team Chokkiri.
+Along with her classmates, Nana Aokaze and Kokoro Shigure, who become Cure Wink and Cure Kyun-Kyun, and later Purirun and her friend Meroron, who become Cure Zukyoon and Cure Kiss, respectively, they battle against Team Chokkiri.